satya164/babel-test/README.md

 fixtures('my plugin', path.join(__dirname, '__fixtures__'));
 ```

-It accepts a title for the `describe` block and the path to the directory containing the fixtures, and optionally a custom callback to configure the output file.
+It accepts a title for the `describe` block and the absolute path to the directory containing the fixtures.

 The fixtures directory should contain subdirectories with test files.
 Every test should contain a `code.js` file, which will be used as the input.
 If the transform should throw, it should have an `error.js` file.
 If the transform should pass, it should have an `output.js` file with the transformed code.
 The title for each test will be based the name of the directory.
 The first argument is used as the title for the describe block.